assilbekov/react-query-simple/README.md

 ### Use modified factory

-Just provide `simpleReactQuery` with a custom URL editor and modified `fetch`.
+Just provide `reactQuerySimple` with a custom URL editor and modified `fetch`.

 ```
 export const {